Martinez hits MLB-best 25th HR as Red Sox beat Angels 9-6 | New Country 923

+Boston (54-27) moved into first place in the AL East, a half-game ahead of the rival New York Yankees.
+After finishing their series with the Angels on Thursday night, the Red Sox play three games at Yankee Stadium this weekend.

-Martinez’s homer capped a six-run second for the Red Sox, who won for the fifth time in six games.
+The homer by Martinez capped a six-run second for the Red Sox, who won for the fifth time in six games.
 Eduardo Nunez and Sandy Leon also went deep in the inning.
-Boston improved to 5-0 against the Angels this season and has outscored them 45-10.
+Boston improved to 5-0 against the Angels this season and has outscored them 45-10 with 18 homers and a .363 batting average.

+It’s the most homers by any club in a season series of six games or fewer, according to the Red Sox.

+“I don’t know.
+That’s just what it is, really.
+There’s no one explanation,” Martinez said.
+“Maybe we just match up well against them.”

 Martin Maldonado launched a three-run homer and Ian Kinsler had a solo shot for the Angels, who lost their fifth straight and 12th in 16 games.